 - Your residence status

-Recognised refugees and (B permit) and temporarily accepted refugees (F status) are in principle eligible for bursaries.
+Recognised refugees (B) and temporarily accepted refugees (F) are in principle eligible for bursaries.
 This means you can apply for a bursary if you also meet the other requirements.

 Not everyone is aware of the difference between temporarily accepted persons and temporarily accepted refugees.
 Click here to learn more about the F status.
 You can attach the information provided by the Refugee Council when making an application.